Rivers, waterfalls, wildlife: UAE residents invited to Wadi Wurayah for rare field trips

 The Fujairah Environment Authority (FEA) has in the past leveraged citizen science for biodiversity surveys that assess the state of key habitats and species in Wadi Wurayah.
 These surveys have even led to new discoveries, including Urothemis thomasi — a dragonfly that was previously thought to be extinct and recorded for the first time in the UAE.

 Wadi Wurayah was announced as the country's first protected mountain area in 2009.
 It was closed to the public in 2013.
 “Since this is a protected area, trespassers are subject to legal actions under the law.
-There are many sign boards distributed around the park to mark its borders and inform the public about the same,” Dr Ali said.
+There are many sign boards distributed around the park to mark its borders and inform the public about the same,” said Dr Ali.

 Laila Mostafa Abdullatif, Director-General of Emirates Nature-WWF, explained to Khaleej Times that Leaders of Change will organise “exclusive field trips” within the national park.
 This allows students and residents to “discover its breathtaking diversity and the astonishing resilience of life”.